MDNBR23/WEB-V1.0/replit.md

 ### System Design Choices
 - **Data Storage:** File-based JSON storage (`data/` directory) for simplicity and rapid prototyping, designed to be scalable to a PostgreSQL database if needed.
 - **API Endpoints:** Comprehensive set of RESTful API endpoints for authentication, user management, and content manipulation.
+- **URL Structure:** Professional clean URLs without .html extensions using Express middleware with automatic 301 redirects.
+All HTML pages are accessible without file extensions (e.g., /main instead of /main.html).
+Visiting /page.html automatically redirects to /page for a more professional appearance.
 - **Deployment:** Optimized for Replit's autoscale deployment.

 ## External Dependencies
-- **Hostinger SMTP:** Used for sending password reset emails and other notifications via secure SMTP connection.
+- **Hostinger SMTP:** Used for sending password reset emails, password change notifications, and other security/account notifications via secure SMTP connection.
+- **Ollama:** Local LLM server for TinyLlama AI integration.
+Requires OLLAMA_HOST and OLLAMA_MODEL environment variables.

+## Recent Changes (November 2025)
+- ✅ Added email notifications for password changes (security feature)
+- ✅ Migrated AI integration from OpenAI to TinyLlama via Ollama for local, cost-free operation
+- ✅ Implemented clean URL system (removes .html extensions from all pages)